 - New decay, cracked or loose filling or crown can expose root canal filling material to saliva, causing infection.

-Once retreatment has been selected as a solution to your problem, the doctors will reopen your tooth to gain access to the root canal filling material.
-This restorative material will be removed to enable access to the root canal.
-The doctor will now clean your canals and carefully examine the inside of the problematic tooth to verify the structural integrity of the remaining tooth structure.
-Once cleaned, the doctor will fill and seal the canals with a new root filling material.
+Once retreatment has been selected as a solution to your problem, the doctor will reopen your tooth to gain access to the tooth and root canal filling material.
+This restorative material will be removed to enable access to the root canal system.
+The doctor will proceed to clean the canals and carefully examine the inside of the problematic tooth to verify the structural integrity of the remaining tooth structure.
+Once cleaned and disinfected the doctor will fill and seal the canals with a new root filling material.

 At this point, you will need to return to your dentist as soon as possible in order to have a new crown or restoration placed on the tooth to restore full functionality.